Andreansx/Networking-lab/projects/09-mtcna-lab-3/readme.md

 /ip address
 add address=10.255.255.2/30 interface=ipip-to-A
 ```
+> [!IMPORTANT]
-Now two very important things.
+> Now two very important things.
-First of all, it's neccessary to add another static route so the traffic from one office to another gets routed to the `ipip` interface and not straight through the WAN interface, since it needs to get encapsulated first and then it can go from the `ipip` interface to the WAN interface and ONLY then it can get NATted.
+> First of all, it's neccessary to add another static route so the traffic from one office to another gets routed to the `ipip` interface and not straight through the WAN interface, since it needs to get encapsulated first and then it can go from the `ipip` interface to the WAN interface and ONLY then it can get NATted.
 > And this brings me to the second thing which is NAT.
 > The traffic going from office A (`192.168.10.0/24`) to office B (`192.168.20.0/24`) and vice-versa through the IPIP Tunnel, must keep the original `src-address`.
 > So it's important to add a rule that excludes the IPIP tunnel traffic from getting NATted.